SeryioGonzalez/Azure_IoT_Lab/visualize/README.md

 ![Create Time Series Insights](../images/visualize-21.PNG)

 You might not see data in Time Series Insights Explorer, since by it connects by default the built-in endpoint in Azur IoT Hub.
-Once we added a route in the previous lab for sending the sensor data to an storage, the built-in endpoint gets disable
+Once we added a route in the previous lab for sending the sensor data to an storage, the built-in endpoint gets disabled, as you can read in the following link.

 [Routing behaviour with built-in endpoint in Azure IoT Hub](https://docs.microsoft.com/es-es/azure/iot-hub/iot-hub-devguide-messages-d2c#built-in-endpoint)

+## Enable a Route in Azure IoT Hub to Events Built-in Endpoint

 ### Time Series Insights Explorer